 The following is some general advice that applies to what New School and Per Capita grant funding may be used for:

-New School and Per Capita grant funding may not be used for capital purposes such as buildings, building repairs, maintenance or renovations; for domestic or international travel; or to support faith-based instruction or activity.
+Per Capita grant funding may not be used for capital purposes such as buildings, building repairs, maintenance or renovations; for domestic or international travel; or to support faith-based instruction or activity.

 Program Development grant funding may not be used for equipment; capital purposes such as buildings, building repairs, maintenance or renovations; international travel; to support faith-based instruction or activity; or for administrative or operational costs including insurance.
 Requests for domestic travel are assessed on a case-by-case basis

 To qualify for a Per Capita grant, a CLS must demonstrate that it achieves an average attendance rate of at least 70 per cent over the school year.

 Schools with students completing language courses as part of their Year 11 or 12 WACE studies can apply for additional funding for each student completing this level of study as part of their CLP Per Capita grant application.
 To qualify for the bonus, schools must provide evidence of student enrolment in Years 11 and 12 language study with their grant application.

 Download the application forms and funding guidelines from this website.